AntiMatter568/DeepMASC/README-conda.md

 git clone https://github.com/AntiMatter568/DeepMASC
 ```

-### Install conda:
+### Install conda/mamba:

-If you don't have conda installed, choose one of the following options:
+If you don't have conda or mamba installed, choose one of the following options:

 #### Option 1: Miniconda (Recommended)
 ```bash